 - Have the knowledge and skills to perform environmental stewardship

-To complete this certification course, students are expected to attend classes/view webinars, complete weekly self-guided study assignments, keep a nature journal, and complete a final class project.
+To complete this certification course, students are expected to attend classes/view taped lectures, complete weekly self-guided study assignments, keep a nature journal, and complete a final class project.

 Plan on putting in about 5-6 hours per week including class time, independent study assignments, nature journaling, and final assignment.